IntelliSenseIoT/XserverIoTOnboardTask.github.io/examples/8_Read_and_Save_Config_Properties_to_Onboard_storage.md

 # Example 8 - Read and Save config and properties to Onboard storage of the IoT Server

+We have the ability to store properties (parameters, values, etc.) and settings on the onboard storage of the IoT Server.

 Code:

     namespace XServerIoTOnboardTaskProject